DeltaV93/react-weather-app/README.md

 ---
 Todo
-1. Update keys to be used with .env
-2. Turn all backend calls into JSON
-3. Create a responsive grid using flex
-4. Fix issue with card styling.
-Give elements in the card fix width & height so the card does not change sizes
+1. code cleanup: refactor functions
+2. Write more test (need to learn the react way to do this )
+3. Store up to 5 locations
+4. get user location from the browser to get first location
 5. Improve UX by adding alert messages to notify the user of the error
-6. code cleanup: refactor functions
-7. get user location from the browser to get first location
-8. Write more test
-9. Store up to 5 locations
-10. Find a better weather API that has more details
+6. Find a better weather API that has more details
+7. Update keys to be used with .env
 ---

+## Requirements
+- npm 5.2+

+## Project Built With
+- Axios
+- Moment
+- Sass
+- React
+- React-popper

 ## Available Scripts